Overview of Exchange Server 2016

 An Edge Transport server can provide enhanced Connection, Recipient and Attachment Filtering

 The Mailbox and Edge Transport servers for Exchange 2016 require either the Standard or Datacenter versions of Windows Server 2012 R2 or later.
-To manage Exchange 2016 from a Windows client you need the 64-bit version of either Windows 8.1 or Windows 10 or later.
-Progent can help you configure these operating systems to support Exchange Server 2016 by providing Windows Server 2012 R2 integration, Windows 10 migration, and Windows 8.1 consulting and technical support.
+To manage Exchange 2016 from a Windows client you need the 64-bit version of either Windows 8.1 or later.
+Progent can help you configure these operating systems to support Exchange Server 2016 by providing Windows Server 2022 migration expertise, Windows Server 2019 configuration consulting, Windows Server 2016 integration, Windows 11 planning and migration consulting and Windows 10 integration expertise.

 Exchange 2016 Client Improvements